A large decorated pickup truck, complete with

 Then the route turned back towards the north end of the island, winding

 through the tight one-way street system in Centro.
-We finished up on Medina Avenue lined up
+We finished up on Medina Avenue, lined up

 along the street, posing with locals who wanted to be photographed with the

-characters.
-Eventually the parade participants
+Eventually, the parade participants

 disbanded.
 We were exhausted, thirsty,